 Wenzel Fuchs

-Born in Innsbruck, he already played the clarinet as a child in various brass bands.
-After his first studies in Kitzbühel and Innsbruck with Walter Kefer, he went to the Vienna Academy of Music, where he continued his studies with Peter Schmidl.
-He graduated with unanimous distinction at the diploma examination; he also received the appreciation award of the Ministry of Science and Art and won several prizes at "Jugend musiziert".
+Born in Innsbruck, Wenzel Fuchs already played the clarinet in various wind bands during his childhood.
+Following his early training in Kitzbühel and Innsbruck with Walter Kefer, he went on to the Vienna Academy of Music, where he continued his studies with Peter Schmidl.
+He passed his diploma examination with unanimous distinction; he also received the appreciation award of the Austrian Federal Ministry of Education and the Arts and won several prizes at the national youth music competition "Jugend musiziert".

 Already during his studies he played as a guest in all the major Viennese orchestras.
-He began his professional career at the age of just 19 as principal clarinetist in the Vienna Volksoper Orchestra, then moved to the ORF Symphony Orchestra and in 1993 to the Berliner Philharmoniker, where he has been principal clarinet ever since.
+He began his professional career at the age of just 19 as principal clarinettist in the Orchestra of the Volksoper Wien, before moving to the ORF Symphony Orchestra and subsequently to the Berlin Philharmonic, where he has held the position of principal clarinet since 1993.

-In addition to his work in the orchestra, Wenzel Fuchs is active as a soloist and chamber musician.
+In addition to his orchestral work, Wenzel Fuchs is active as a soloist and chamber musician.
 He has performed as a soloist with orchestras such as the Tokyo Philharmonic, the China National Symphony Orchestra, the Korean Symphony Orchestra and the Berlin Philharmonic.
 His chamber music partners include Yefim Bronfman, Emmanuel Pahud, András Schiff, Albrecht Mayer, Mitsuko Uchida and David Geringas.
 Fuchs is a member of the Berlin Philharmonic Wind Ensemble, the Berlin Philharmonic Wind Soloists, the Berlin Philharmonic Octet and the Vienna-Berlin Chamber Ensemble.